fabiomercorio/GraphDBLP/README.md

 You can install GraphDBLP in 5 steps as follows.

 ## Step1: Download Neo4j
-GraphDBLP is built on top of Neo4j graph-database.
-This means you have to download [Neo4j graph-database](https://neo4j.com/download/).
+First, download [Neo4j graph-database](https://neo4j.com/download/).
 Notice that GraphDBLP has been built on Neo4j Community Edition 3.2.5.
 We suggest to download Neo4j Desktop and then deploy a new GraphDB instance we call "GraphDBLP" using the Neo4j Community Edition 3.2.5.
 ## Step2: Download GraphDBLP database dump
 Download the [dump file](https://goo.gl/Cy1AH1) that contains the whole GraphDBLP database in a local folder (e.g., Download).
 The procedures that transform DBLP into a graph-database are time consuming and discussed in [the paper](https://link.springer.com/article/10.1007/s11042-017-5503-2).
 Here, for your convencience, we recommend to import the GraphDBLP database instance into your local Graph-database instance as follows.
 ## Step3: Build the Graph instance
 Open the Neo4j Desktop app.
 Here press "Manage" and then "Terminal".
 Move to bin directory with `cd bin` then type `./neo4j-admin load --from=path_to_your_donwload_folder/graph.db.dump --force`.
 This operation may take a while.
 Please do not close the window while running.
-## Step4: Run GraphDBLP
-Just press the Start button to run GraphDB instance through the Neo4j Desktop app.
-Notice that the first run may take a while.
-## Step5: Tune GraphDBLP resources to improve response-time [optional]
+## Step4: Tune GraphDBLP resources to improve response-time [optional]
 As some GraphDBLP queries are time and memory consuming, we suggest to increase the memory available to Neo4j.
 This can be easily done through Neo4j Desktop App-->Manage-->Settings.
 Here just modify the rows `dbms.memory.heap.initial_size=512m` and `dbms.memory.heap.max_size=1G` with the desired settings.
 The higher, the better.
 Remember to restart the sever in case of changes.
+## Step5: Run GraphDBLP
+Just press the Start button to run GraphDB instance through the Neo4j Desktop app.
+Notice that the first run may take a while.

 # Usage through Python
 Clearly, we assume you have a Python > 2.x shell installed on your machine.